fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 You should see the "Hello World!" message as an output.
 If that's the case then you have successfully gone through all the necessary steps.
 You have your first GitHub Actions workflow active!

-Note that GitHub Actions also gives you information what is the exact environment (operating system, and it's [setup](https://github.com/actions/virtual-environments/blob/ubuntu18/20201129.1/images/linux/Ubuntu1804-README.md)) where your workflow is run.
+Note that GitHub Actions also informs you on the exact environment (operating system, and its [setup](https://github.com/actions/virtual-environments/blob/ubuntu18/20201129.1/images/linux/Ubuntu1804-README.md)) where your workflow is run.
 This is important since if something surprising happens, it makes debugging so much easier if you can reproduce all the steps in your machine!

 #### 11.4 Date and directory contents